 Are Cash-Out Refinance Rules Different in Texas?

-The Texas Section 50(a)(6) Rule Launched To Protect Mortgage Borrowers
+The Texas Section 50(a)(6) Rule Launched To Protect Borrowers

 Texas Cash-Out Refinance Guidelines on Waiting Period Requirements